LaboratoryForPlayfulComputation/pxt-BlockyTalkyBLE-UART/README.md

-# blockyTalkyBLE
+# BlockyTalkyBLE

-PXT Microbit package used to communicate over Bluetooth Low energy UART with a simple read and write of key value pairs.
+PXT Microbit package used to communicate over the Bluetooth Low Energy UART with a simple read and write of key value pairs.
 Requires Microbit Bluetooth pakage.
 Cannot be used with Radio package.

 ## To use:
 * Open editor at https://pxt.microbit.org/